toldsoftware/azure-functions-server/README.md

 ### Webpack Performance

-- At time of testing, npm references were causing the cold start for a node function with large node_modules to sometimes exceed 5 minutes (often over 2 minutes).
-- Using webpack to package all node_modules references into a single file, reduced the cold start to around 10 seconds.
-(Not great, but acceptable.)
+The chart below shows an example of the difference between using webpack and removing node_modules or just using node_modules.

+The tested function used the azure-storage npm package to create a random blob sas url.

+Webpack was able to package the azure-storage without a problem and cold start performance increased from a failure rate of 80secs to an acceptable 3 sec cold start (25x increase).

 ![Webpack Performance](https://toldazureblobaccesstest.blob.core.windows.net/test/WebpackPerformance2.png)